JaimeQuezadaJr/whisper-live/README.md

 Then open your browser to `http://127.0.0.1:7860`

+Press `Ctrl+C` in the terminal to stop the server cleanly.

 **Features:**
 - Start/Stop recording with a button
-- See live transcription as you speak
+- See live transcription preview as you speak
-- View complete transcription history with timestamps
+- Get accurate complete transcription when you stop recording
 - Save transcriptions to file
 - Download transcriptions directly from the browser
+- Clean transcriptions without hallucinations or repeated phrases

 ### Command Line Interface